commutatus/awesome/domains/engineering/well-documented/api-engineering.md

 1. Create a project aligning it to a company
 2. Navigate to projects section
 3. Create a log on entering
-   <br />a.
-'Title'             - Title of the log
+    - 'Title'        - Title of the log
-   <br />b.
-'Category'     - Category could be a New feature, Improvement, Bug, Breaking change, Fix
+    - 'Category'     - Category could be a New feature, Improvement, Bug, Breaking change, Fix
-   <br /> c.
-'Description'  - Description of the log
+    - 'Description'  - Description of the log

     🎯 Regarding an API, API developers need to give (UI devs) full context in the description, on what to do with the API.
 This includes providing screenshots pointing to each field and describing what it needs to be used for (if not clear from the documentation).
     Below are two reference logs as such: